 To top up your folic acid levels, eat these:

-1. dark green leafy vegetables such as Brussels sprouts, spinach or spring greens; don’t overcook the vegetables as this destroys the folic acid
+1. dark green leafy vegetables such as brussel sprouts, spinach or spring greens; don’t overcook the vegetables as this destroys the folic acid

 2. citrus fruits (like oranges and tangerines)

 3. black-eyed beans, broccoli, green beans, cauliflower, peas and nuts

 4. bread and breakfast cereals often have added folic acid too; check the information on the label.